 As a blog designer for WordPress, it’s shocking to see how many people don’t perform updates on their blog.
 While updates are created to enhance the functionality of WordPress and your plugins, updates are also there to patch any security holes within your installation.

-A great number of blogs have been hacked simply because the site owner did not keep their WordPress installation and plugins up to date.
+A significant number of blogs have been hacked simply because the site owner did not keep their WordPress installation and plugins up to date.

 2. Change Your Password

-I’ve come across a lot of unsecure passwords in my years as a blog designer.
+I’ve come across a lot of insecure passwords in my years as a blog designer.

-I’m telling you right now, if your password is “love123” or something equally as unsecure, there’s a good chance your blog will eventually be hacked.
+I’m telling you right now if your password is “love123” or something equally as insecure, there’s a good chance your blog will eventually be hacked.
 When you hear about hacking, I think a lot of people picture a person sitting at their computer typing in password after password.

-Brute force attacks can be extremely successful for sites that use unsecure passwords like “love123” and usernames like “admin.”
+Brute force attacks can be extremely successful for sites that use insecure passwords like “love123” and usernames like “admin.”
 The best way to protect your blog from brute force hacking is by using long, secure passwords.
-I love using HostGators password generator to generate passwords for my online accounts.
+I love using HostGator’s password generator to generate passwords for my online accounts.